arvidn/libtorrent/docs/settings.rst

 active by the queuing mechanism.
-A torrent whose download rate is less than ``inactive_down_rate`` and whose upload rate is less than ``inactive_up_rate`` for ``auto_manage_startup`` seconds, is considered inactive, and another queued torrent may be startert.
+A torrent whose download rate is less than ``inactive_down_rate`` and whose upload rate is less than ``inactive_up_rate`` for ``auto_manage_startup`` seconds, is considered inactive, and another queued torrent may be started.
 This logic is disabled if ``dont_count_slow_torrents`` is false.

 .. _proxy_type: